jimrothstein/docs/medical_notes.md

 through this;   agreed that she would ask Kaiser kidney dietitian for input.

 ##  Fri  25 Mar 2022 - 2nd CT reading, bladder now has prtrusion; 2 small stones

+**GAP  lost files!**

+## Sun Jun  5 00:14:05 PDT 2022
+Call with Dr. S - Friday.
+	-	**Zenpep**, agrees does not appear to be benefit.
+Stop and repeat 24-hour urine in 60 days (August).
+Lengthy discussion re: CT scans vs ultrasound and what to do going forward.
+I have no answer.. just continue.
+	- **Effexor** reduce dose by 1/2 for 30days.
+Monitor and report to her any changes.
+If no changes, probaby ok to go to ZERO after 30 days.
+But report to her.
+	-	Make appt for July 18th or so.
+	-	**Wellbutrin** no change.
+She was a little suprised I was put on Effexor first and that it had positive effect. (she dislikes drug; except great for hot flashes)
+	-	Litholink:  repeat 60 days (August)

+Stool notes:
++1 day (1/2 dose of Zenpep.)
+Some extra gas; but bowl movement is regular.

+##	Wed Jun  8 10:58:20 PDT 2022
+\newpage

+8 JUN 2022

+Dear Dr. Jhansale:

+Just a followup to our conversation last Friday (3 JUNE).

+We agreed to do the following:

+**ZENPEP**

+Appears to be little evidence of improved UrOx with Zenpep, continued use of medicine does not seem warranted.
+As a test, I will taper Zenpep to zero pills per day.
+In mid-August (~60 days), I will repeat 24-hour urine (Litholink) and review with you.

+	-	The official textbook treatment of pancreatic atrophy, which I have, are use of these type of enzymes.
+Indeed there **was a reduction in fecal fatty acid**.
+		The issue is that no other benefit was observed.
+The usual symptoms (diarhea) never applied.
+One doctor(GI, left Kaiser) said to follow the science (textbook), another (Pancreas, left Kaiser) said my "body may have adjusted" to lack of enzymes.
+Two others (Litholink and Mayo) observed that sometimes symptoms (diarhea) do not appear and (Mayo) in some  people (a few, a couple ?) enzymes do not reduce UrOx.

+	-	Separately, I will update chart of all my UrOx numbers (since 2014) and send copy to you.

+	-	The long term health effect having little to no pancreatic enzymes is UNKNOWN to me.
+	-	The long term effects, however, of UrOx is **NOT benign** (medical literature).
+		No doctor been able to provide clarity or effect prevention.

+**Effexor**

+Will begin 1/2 dose (~ 1 week when I get the medicine) for 30 days (to mid July).
+Will report any significant changes immediately to you.
+If all goes well, will be using only Wellbutrin going foward, till we review.
+	-	Am aware your experience  with Effexor for mental health has been not been as successful.
+However, I feel I must report that beginning with Effexor, followed soon after by Wellbutrin, in 2014 ended all reported symptoms.
+I have been very stable since and feel I am fully functional, albeit still unemployed.

+	-	Said another way should I miss the Effexor, I would have no objection to resuming.

+**Litholink**

+	-	Suggestion:   Would it be easier if I prepared the Litholink form and then send it to you electonically? (in late July)
+	-	If yes,  appreciate if you then (1) sign it (2) fax it Litholink (number on form) and (3) be sure to prepare "Courtesy Blood Draw" request for Kaiser Lab.
+	Eugene lab is not strict on this, but Portland/Salem are extremely strict - no form, no work, no negotiation (they have called Security on me).
+	-	Second Suggestion:  Given the persistent HIGH UrOx numbers, I hope you would be willing to speak directly to Litholink's medical head.
+Litholink sits atop a vast treasure of urine and kidney stone data.
+I spoke with this person, but I feel you, a doctor, might make more progress.
+(If yes, I will need to prepare you with questions).
+This is not an immediate need.
+	-	Please recall that last litholink (2 May 2022) leaked urine, but the lab did do the blood work.
+We have the report.
+	-	I think did a SECOND 24-hour urine (blood+urine) and sent this to Litholink.
+	There is still no report.

+Thank you.

+Jim

+##	Fri Jun 17 19:35:47 PDT 2022
+-	Zenpep, since June 5 tappered from 11 per day; to now 2 per day.
+All seems fine; stool now returned to elongated, swollen banana shape.
+Feels good!
+-	First week or so, at 5 or 6 per day, stomach got a little angry:  gas, slight discomfort; no diarerha.
+Still regularly; daily.
+After week or so, stomach calmed down.
+Now everything seems very good shape.
+-	But UrOx, stones, fat in stool -- no idea.

+vim:nospell